sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 Denver Restaurants and PPP Loan Repayment Risk

 ### Reason why we selected their topic
 Businesses were hit hard during the Covid-19 pandemic.
 The restaurant industry, more than any other industry in the nation, suffered the most significant sales and job losses since the pandemic began.
-We chose this data to explore how restaurants used Paycheck Protection Program (PPP) loans and whether there loan repayment can be predicted using Machine Learning.
-Our whole team lives in the city of Denver, so we chose to focus solely on restaurants in the Denver metro area.
+We chose this data to explore how restaurants used Paycheck Protection Program (PPP) loans and whether loan repayment can be predicted using Machine Learning.
+Our whole team lives in Denver, CO so we chose to focus solely on restaurants in the Denver metro area.

 ### Description of our source of data
 We have chosen to explore Denver restaurant data from the Yelp Fusion API and loan data from the Paycheck Protection Program (PPP) managed by the Small Business Administration.